 How I Got Into MIT and More Pi Day Adventures

-To the MIT community, and to the math-obsessed throughout the world, March 14 is Pi Day, a celebration the world's most famous mathematical constant.
+To the MIT community, and to the math-obsessed throughout the world, March 14 is Pi Day, a celebration of the world's most famous mathematical constant.
 In recent years, Pi Day has evolved into the Institute's unofficial nerd holiday.
-The Admissions Office announces its admission decisions on Pi Day—at exactly 6:28 p.m., to honor another celebrated constant, Tau.
+The Admissions Office announces its decisions on Pi Day—at exactly 6:28 p.m., to honor another celebrated constant, Tau.
 And on Pi Day 2017, MIT will hold its first 24-hour giving challenge.

 Learn more about the 24-hour event then visit the Institute's 24-Hour Challenge page.
 As you consider joining the challenge, watch the Alumni Association's newest Pi Day-related video above, which features recent and longtime alumni sharing what it felt like to be accepted to MIT.
 For more unique-to-MIT goodness, watch MIT's diverse archive of Pi-related videos below, which includes droids, zen, football, and MIT's newest superhero, Ironheart.

 "My whole life has been...people telling me what I can't do.
 Now I'm doing it." - Riri Williams, a.k.a.
 Ironheart.
 (Pi Day 2017)

 "Alright guys, Pi play on one.
 Break!"
 (November 2016)